 ) on which he rents apartments.
 In 2011 Jürgen married his wife Kathrin and is now father of two children.
 His wife Kathrin manages also two 4-star hotels in Braies: the Wellness and Family Hotel “Asterbel” and the mountain hotel “Croda Rossa” on Prato Piazza.
 In 2014 he built a wood power plant, with which he produces green electricity.
 An innovative way to actively participate in the protection of the climate.
 Saskia

 Santer, the physiotherapist of the family, began cross-country skiing at the early age of 6, changing to Biathlon at the age of 24.
 She participated to two Olympic games: Salt Lake City (2002) and Torino (2006).
 Her greatest successes were the Junior World Championship title in cross-country skiing and some top rankings in the World Cup of cross-country skiing and biathlon.
 After 2005/06 Saskia concluded her carrier of biathlete and began her study of physiotherapy in Amsterdam, which she successfully completed in 2009.
 After many years of experience as a physiotherapist for the Swedish national biathlon Team and private physiotherapist of the famous German biathlete Miriam Gössner, Saskia recently opened in Oberau her own sport physiotherapy practice.
 Besides, she also directs the Spa at the family-run Romantik Hotel Santer.
-Since 2013 Saskia is married and now she has a young son.
+Since 2013 Saskia is married and mother of two sons.
 Stephanie

 , the youngest of the three sisters („Santer Sisters“), won her first cross-country skiing race at the age of 5 and has been an active member of the Italian National cross-country Team since 1999.
 She took part to many international World Cup races and 2006 she qualified for the Winter Olympic Games of Torino.
 Unfortunately, a bad fall with the cross-country skis, which caused a fracture to her leg, prevented her from participating to those Games in her homeland.
 Only this training injury to Stephanie could prevent that first time in history three sisters attended the same Olympics.
 Stephanie’s greatest sporting success was the victory in the overall of the Fis Marathon Cup 2011/12 and the third place at the “Marcialonga”, an important international long distance race for all cross-country skiers.
-In the same year, Stephanie married and two years later, she got a young son.
+In the same year, Stephanie married and two years later, she got a young son, today she is mother of a son and a daughter.
 Besides sports, Stephanie studied Economics & Management at the Free University of Bolzano and graduated in summer 2014 successfully.
 Since then, Stephanie supports the family business.